kazukiminemura/golf_advisor/Readme.md

 # Golf Swing Comparator

-This project compares two golf swing videos with OpenVINO and provides optional web and chatbot features.
+This project compares two golf swing videos with OpenVINO and includes a web interface with a chatbot enabled by default.

 ## Requirements